swiftlang/swift-evolution/proposals/0300-continuation.md

 it would be optimal if the original API could resume the task directly on the dispatch queue (or whatever other scheduling mechanism, such as a thread or run loop) that the task would normally be resumed on by its executor.
-To enable this, `Task` could provide an API to get its current queue, if any, and `*Continuation` in turn could provide an `unsafeResumeImmediately` set of APIs, which would immediately resume execution of the task on the current thread.
+To enable this, we could provide a variant of `with*Continuation` that, in addition to providing a continuation, also provides the dispatch queue that the task expects to be resumed on.
+The `*Continuation` type in turn could provide an `unsafeResumeImmediately` set of APIs, which would immediately resume execution of the task on the current thread.
 This would enable something like this:

 ```
 // Given an API that takes a queue and completion handler: